 There are a number of storm water ponds throughout the City, in residential areas the main sites are two in the Heritage Park subdivision, Twin Lakes, Blackwell Glen, and by the Suncor Nature Trail.
-A stormwater management pond is an artificial pond that is designed to collect and retain urban stormwater.
+A stormwater management pond (SWMP) is an artificial pond that is designed to collect and retain urban stormwater.
 They are frequently built into urban areas in North America to also retain sediments and other materials.
-A stormwater management pond is an engineered structure constructed to gather rainfall and surface water runoff.
+A (SWMP) is an engineered structure constructed to gather rainfall and surface water runoff.
 The pond temporarily stores water and then releases it at a controlled rate.
 A single pond can provide erosion and flooding control while enhancing water quality.
 In urban areas, impervious surfaces (roofs, roads) reduce the time spent by rainfall before entering into the stormwater drainage system.
 If left unchecked, there is potential to cause widespread flooding downstream.
 The function of a stormwater pond is to contain this surge and release it slowly.
 This slow release mitigates the size and intensity of storm-induced flooding on downstream receiving waters.
 Stormwater ponds also collect suspended sediments, which are often found in high concentrations in stormwater water due to upstream construction and sand applications to roadways

 Through a combination of landscape and structural features, stormwater management ponds allow sediment and contaminants to settle out of runoff before it is released into a natural watercourse.
 Stormwater ponds also hold back water in order to release it at a controlled rate during large storms.
 Controlling the flow of stormwater protects downstream lands from erosion and flooding.

 In addition, stormwater ponds are constructed to be an attractive feature with an environmental benefit.
 Stormwater management facilities are designed to be surrounded by natural vegetation and to provide habitat for birds and animals.